Generic name: thalidomide (tha LID oh mide)

 Thalidomide can cause severe, life-threatening birth defects or death of a baby if the mother or the father is taking this medicine at the time of conception or during pregnancy.
 Even one dose of thalidomide can cause major birth defects of the baby's arms and legs, bones, ears, eyes, face, and heart.
 Never use thalidomide if you are pregnant.
 Tell your doctor right away if your period is late while taking thalidomide.

 For Women: If you have not had a hysterectomy, you will be required to use two reliable forms of birth control beginning 4 weeks before you start taking thalidomide and ending 4 weeks after you stop taking it.
-Even women with fertility problems are required to use birth control while taking this medicine.
+Even women with fertility problems are required to use birth control while taking thalidomide.
 You must also have a negative pregnancy test at 10 to 14 days before treatment and again at 24 hours before.
 While you are taking thalidomide, you will have a pregnancy test every 2 to 4 weeks.

 Stop using thalidomide and call your doctor at once if you quit using birth control, if your period is late, or if you think you might be pregnant.
 Not having sexual intercourse (abstinence) is the most effective method of preventing pregnancy.